Skip to main content

 Flat holism and domination: a convenient obfuscation

-Rather than understanding capitalism, colonialism, patriarchy and racial hierarchies as interlocking structures, flat holism reduces them to matters of consciousness, vibration, personal karmic evolution, or the law of attraction.
-Exploitation shifts from being a systemic force to a personal trial, oppression becomes a lesson the oppressed “chose” before birth and injustice transforms into a reflection of spiritual misalignment rather than power relations.
+<a href=”https://www.whispersandgiants.com/tag/capitalism/”>Capitalism</a>, colonialism, patriarchy and racial hierarchies are interlocking structures.
+Flat holism reduces them to matters of consciousness, vibration, personal karmic evolution or the law of attraction.
+Exploitation becomes a personal trial, oppression becomes a lesson the oppressed chose before birth and injustice transforms into a reflection of spiritual misalignment.
 The law of attraction reframes systemic inequality as a matter of individual frequency and mindset, suggesting that those who suffer do so because they failed to manifest abundance.
 History disappears, struggle becomes self-work and structural change is replaced with inner transcendence.

 New Age spirituality, self-help frameworks and holistic ideologies often align with conservative and religious worldviews, repackaging spiritual determinism through neoliberal self-optimization.
-Power and violence become mystified—wars turn into energetic shifts, poverty reflects a scarcity mindset and patriarchy manifests as a misalignment of masculine and feminine principles.
+Power and violence become mystified: wars turn into energetic shifts, poverty reflects a scarcity mindset and patriarchy manifests as a misalignment of masculine and feminine principles.
 This framing absolves institutions, histories and material structures of responsibility, replacing systemic critique with personal responsibility.

-A failure to recognize systemic structures and social complexity allows New Age ideology to seamlessly align with the logic of domination.
-Within this worldview, most negative human experiences are explained either as unresolved trauma—whether from the present life, past lives, or ancestral lineage—or as an energetic struggle between high and low vibrational consciousness, good and evil.
-Class struggle, exploitation and poverty are reframed as personal frequency issues, karmic debts, or spiritual lessons rather than the result of entrenched power relations.
-Social crises become opportunities for inner growth rather than material conditions to be confronted, while economic justice is reduced to an individual’s ability to align with abundance.
+Within this worldview, most negative human experiences are explained either as unresolved trauma, whether from the present life, past lives or ancestral lineage, or as an energetic struggle between high and low vibrational consciousness.
+Class struggle, exploitation and poverty are reframed as personal frequency issues, karmic debts or spiritual lessons.
+Social crises become opportunities for inner growth, economic justice is reduced to an individual’s ability to align with abundance, racial capitalism is reframed as a natural process of evolution, and war and militarism are cast as necessary disruptions for planetary progress.
+Structural oppression dissolves into narratives of growth, collective resistance is replaced by a focus on individual adaptation.

 Note

-Flat holism presents a structured, self-reinforcing epistemic framework where external critique is systematically neutralized rather than engaged with.
 Anthropologically, this reflects a form of epistemic closure, in which belief systems maintain coherence by absorbing dissent into their interpretive logic.
 Critique is not seen as a challenge to be debated but as a symptom of lower spiritual development, unresolved trauma, or energetic misalignment.
 This response pattern, observed with thick methodological saturation, is not incidental but structurally embedded, shaping how participants make sense of political and systemic realities.

 Within this framework, the rejection of critique is neither arbitrary nor merely defensive; it operates as a boundary-maintenance mechanism that ensures ideological continuity and preserves group cohesion.
 This dynamic follows a well-documented anthropological pattern in which self-sealing epistemologies prevent engagement with alternative perspectives by repositioning dissent as proof of the outsider’s misalignment rather than as a perspective to consider.
 Attempts to introduce historical or systemic analysis are frequently reinterpreted as a form of spiritual immaturity—an attachment to left-hemisphere rationality, consumerism or intellectual arrogance.